Wound up in 1886

 The elegant West Lancashire seaside resort was booming in the late Victorian period where both rugby and association clubs sprang up.

-The original Southport FC started out as a rugby club but switched to the association code in November 1881.
+The original Southport FC started out as a rugby club but switched to the association code in November 1881 and wore red jerseys with white knickers.
 This club was wound up at the end of the 1885-86 season when several of their players transferred allegiance to local rivals Southport Wanderers.
 (Despite the fact that the two clubs co-existed for two seasons, Southport historians consider both to be antecedents of the modern club.)

 Wanderers changed their name to Southport FC on 28 September 1886, inheriting the older team's representative mantle.
 The team won the Liverpool & District (Junior) Cup, their first regional honour.